nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: Advanced Filter by Tag**

 **MSS**
-1. User requests to advanced filter persons by tag
+1. User requests to advanced filter persons by tag.
-2. AddressBook shows a input search bar
+2. AddressBook shows a input search bar.
-3. User enters input related to a key, an operator and a value of a tag
+3. User enters input related to a key, an operator and a value of a tag.
-4. AddressBook shows a list of persons with tags matching the criterion
+4. AddressBook shows a list of persons with tags matching the criterion.

     Use case ends.